Hihaheho/Desk/docs/blog/0001-introduce-desk.md

 - Finally I, as a founder of Hihaheho Studio, released the first demo of software called Desk.
 In this post, I introduce Desk.

 TODOs
+- [ ] Write a description about Desk X and Desk-plugins
+- [ ] Write a clear difference between Desk-plugins and existing applications
+- [ ] Add a section about problems of current world to solve
 - [ ] Add a screenshot of Desk
 - [ ] Add a sample program of Desk-lang
 - [ ] Add a roadmap with target users